 The museum itself showcases ever-changing exhibits.
 From learning about the history & evolution of lighthouse illumination to the women who kept lighthouses, there’s a lot to see here.
 Don’t forget to step into the Reading Room if you want a moment to sit and relax.

 The Pensacola Lighthouse & Maritime Museum is located within the Pensacola Naval Air Station.
-You’ll be required to show formal identification to visit this attraction.
+Guests will be required to show formal identification to visit this attraction.

 Perdido Key State Park

 Ready to see one of the prettiest areas in Pensacola?
 Perdido Key State Park is a barrier island a stone’s throw away from the city.
 The perfect spot for relaxing and looking for wildlife, the park offers a little something for everyone.

-Photographers should have their cameras at the ready.
-Nesting sea turtles are often seen on the beaches here, along with coastal birds.
+Photographers should have their cameras ready: Nesting sea turtles are often seen on the beaches here, along with coastal birds.
 If you’re lucky, you may even see the Perdido Key Beach Mouse.
-A critically endangered species, this rodent blends in with the white sand.
+A critically endangered species, this rodent blends in with the white sands.

 For recreational activities, head on down to Johnson Beach.
 Here, you can set out on the water or embark on the Discovery Nature Trail.
-The latter lets you wander down half a mile of raised boardwalk, passing over dunes and salt marshes.
-Perdido Key really is a natural wonder.
+The latter lets you wander down half a mile of raised boardwalk, passing over dunes and salt marshes of this natural wonder.

 Gulf Islands National Seashore

 A heavily protected area, the Gulf Islands National Seashore stretches from Mississippi to Florida.
 During your time in Pensacola, we’d recommend adding it to the top of your list.
-Even if you’re only spending one day in Pensacola, spend some of it here.
+Even if you’re only spending one day in Pensacola, spend some of it here, admiring the beautiful Gulf of Mexico shoreline.

 White sand beaches and the famous Gulf breeze pave the way for outdoor activities.
 From bird watching along the wooden boardwalks of Perdido Key to dipping into the water with a snorkel on Johnson Beach, there’s an activity for everyone at this national park.

 National Naval Aviation Museum